Things Not To Do After Oiling Your Hair!

 - Don’t tie your hair up – We want you to know that when hair is oiled it’s in a delicate state.
 Tying it up adds strain, and the strands will easily split.
 When you’re not careful enough, it can also cause hair to fall and split ends to grow.
 Neither of these encounters is fun.

-- Don’t use a towel on your beaches – Towels are rough and if you’re not careful enough will cause hair to split.
+- Don’t use a towel on your oily hairs – Towels are rough and if you’re not careful enough will cause hair to split.
 Wrap your locks in a cotton t-shirt, rather than a towel, is the best way to help get to the result.
 This will stop the strands from staining their clothes without causing hair loss or damage.

 - Don’t use Another hair product – After oiling your hair, it’s necessary not to use any other product.
 Because most styling products contain chemicals they can damage the texture of the hair by making it rough and dry.
 Stick to it and don’t mix it with any hair care product.

-- Don’t Overdo The Massage – everybody loves a good champi session.
+- Don’t Overdo The Massage – Everybody loves a good champi session.
 Just the same, too much is not good for you.
 Massaging your hair for hours at a time will split or weaken your strands and ultimately destroy their texture.
 This could lead to more knots, too.

 Our Social Media Links :